Ajedi32/git_aliases/README.md

 ### `git recommit`

-Ammends your last commit without changing its commit message.
+Amends your last commit without changing its commit message.
 Useful for making a quick change to a commit you just made.